Kanchanop6509650229/TyphoonLineWebhook/readme.md

 ### Logging

-Logs are stored in the `logs/` directory with configurable verbosity through the `LOG_LEVEL` environment variable.
+Logs are stored in the `logs/` directory and rotated automatically when they reach 5&nbsp;MB.
+Verbosity is configurable through the `LOG_LEVEL` environment variable.

 ## 📱 Usage